cyberboy666/recurBOY/booklet.md

 ### origin

-the _recurBOY_ is a spinoff from an existing project tim has created and maintains - __r_e_c_u_r__ : _an open diy video sampler_ ; r_e_c_u_r is simple to assemble but can be more complex to operate due to its scope and customisablity. recurBOY distills the best parts, aiming to be simpler and more beginner friendly. it uses cheaper parts and runs on a raspberry pi zero which can be a fraction the price of the pi3 used in r_e_c_u_r.
+the _recurBOY_ is a spinoff from an existing project tim has created and maintains - __r_e_c_u_r__ : _an open diy video sampler_ ; r_e_c_u_r is simple to assemble but can be more complex to operate due to its scope and customisablity. recurBOY distills the best parts, aiming to be simpler and more beginner friendly. it uses cheaper parts and runs on a raspberry pi zero which can be a fraction of the price of the pi3 used in r_e_c_u_r.

 if you like this device and want more features you can try building a r_e_c_u_r also - checkout the github or video guides online.

-### some technical details

-the recurBOY application is built in __openframeworks__ - a collection of open-source c++ libraries for creative coding. in particular it uses _ofxVideoArtTools_ - an abstraction of openframeworks libraries and extensions into modules specifically for making video instruments on raspberry pi.

-the pcb was designed in KiCad.

 ### shaders

 shaders are small text files of code that tell a graphics card what to draw. they use a language called _glsl_ to communicate what colour a pixel should be and where. you don't have to understand every line to begin playing around with them.

+in recurBOY we use shaders in two places - the `SHADERS` mode is used for launching shaders that _generate_ video. these shaders take no video inputs. we also use shaders in the `FX`  mode. here we are selecting shaders that _process_ video. these take one video source as input and pass it through the _fx_ shader.

 thanks to Erogenous Tones - a modular synth company who have a mature and very powerful shader-playing video instrument called STRUCTURE , we now also have a web-based environment for browsing, modifying and creating shaders to perform with.